eceltov/shed/README.md

 There are two files used for configuration.
 The first one is the `.env` file in the root of the repository.
-The second is the `config.json` file located in `dev/volumes/Configuration/`.
+The second one is the `config.json` file located in `dev/volumes/Configuration/`.

 When running manually, the `.env` file does not need to be changed, as it will have no effect.
 In the `config.json`, to change the JWT secret, navigate to the `JWT` section and modify its `Secret` field.